Ada-Developers-Academy/core-about-ada/tools-and-communication/creating-videos.instructor.md

 ## Suggested Panopto Organization

 Organize a folder based on the repository the lessons are for (Core Unit 1 for example).
-Inside that folder create a folder for each unit (square in learn) and the videos for that unit and their playlists go into it.
+Inside that folder create a folder for each Topic (square in learn) and the videos for that Topic and their playlists go into it.
+Each resource (markdown file) should have its own playlist.
+(If there's only one video for a resource, no need to make a playlist.
+You can just embed the single video.)
 This makes it a bit easier to move things around in Panopto and it mirrors the Learn organization for newcomers.

 It would likely be a good idea to create a folder outside of a cohort to semi-permanently host the videos.
-Currently we are using the C16 folder in Panopto.
+Currently we are using the CXX (eg. C15) folder in Panopto.
 Luckily folders and files are easy to move or copy in Panopto.

 ## Questions To Answer Over Time